sailskisurf23/MtProj/README.md

 ### Objective

-I want to make it easier for users to find routes that they will be interested in and partners who will be a good fit.
-My goal is to build a partner and route recommenders based on route and user data harvested from the Mountain Project website.
+My goal is to make it easier for users to find routes that they will be interested in.
+To do this I built a route recommender based on route and user data harvested from the Mountain Project website.

 For the **Route Recommender**, my idea is to construct a matrix of all routes and users.
 The values could either be *explicit* (the star rating given to a route by that user), or *implicit* (whether or not a user has **ticked** a route or whether or not it is on their **To-Do list**).
 I will use a matrix decomposition method to fill the missing values in the matrix and thereby predict how each user would rate each climb.
 For implementation, if a user were looking for routes in a particular area - the recommender could return the 5-10 routes that would appeal to them most *in that area*.

-For the **Partner Recommender**, the goal is to suggest partners that have similar objectives and a similar level of experience.
-For objectives, we can evaluate how many **To-Do's** each user has in common with another.
-Similarly, for experience we can look at each user's **Ticks**.

 One possible avenue of further exploration would be to incorporate users' **comments** on each route using NLP in order to add insight as to the character of each route (and each user).